richardvenneman/appsignal-docs/source/gem-settings/configuration.html.md

 All other configuration is optional.
 If you use Rails you can even skip the app name, we will use the name of your Rails application.

+## Example `appsignal.yml` config file

-Here's an example of an `appsignal.yml` config file with all options:
+Here's an example of an `appsignal.yml` config file.
+It's recommended you only add the config you need to your config file.

 ```yaml
 default: &defaults